Xovee/cs-conf-stats/README.md

 1. ACM MM: ACM International Conference on Multimedia.
 1. AISTATS: International Conference on Artificial Intelligence and Statistics.
 1. ASPLOS: ACM International Conference on Architectural Support for Programming Languages and Operating Systems.
+1. CCS: ACM Conference on Computer and Communications Security.
-1. HCI: ACM Conference on Human Factors in Computing Systems.
+1. CHI: ACM Conference on Human Factors in Computing Systems.
 1. CIKM: ACM International Conference on Information and Knowledge Management.
 1. COLT: Annual Conference on Computational Learning Theory.
 1. CSCW: ACM Conference on Computer-Supported Cooperative Work and Social Computing.